Dangers of AI in Social Media: The Silent Invasion

 Final Thoughts: The Cost of Convenience

-AI can pleasanten our digital life, but it can also enslave our will, distort our sense of reality, and destroy our mental health-if we allow it.
+AI can make our digital life enjoyable, and yet, it can enslave our will, pervert our sense of reality, and annihilate our mental health, in case we let it.

 So the next time you find yourself mindlessly scrolling, consider this: Who’s really in control?